-Scuba diving is a thrilling activity that requires a significant investment in equipment to be able to do it safely.
-However, it is important to consider whether purchasing or renting diving gear is a better option for you.
-In this article, we will discuss the pros and cons of purchased and rental scuba diving equipment.
+Scuba diving is a thrilling activity that requires a significant investment in equipment to ensure safety.
+However, it's important to consider whether purchasing or renting diving gear is a better option for you.
+In this article, we will discuss the pros and cons of scuba equipment purchased and rental.

 Purchased Scuba Diving Equipment